BenPomme/metaben/README.md

 ```
 pip install -r requirements_mt5.txt
 ```
+Note: This will only work on Windows for the MetaTrader5 package.
+Other dependencies will install on any OS.

 3. Make sure MetaTrader 5 is installed and properly set up with a demo or live account.